Code-Institute-Submissions/getMyTattoo/README.md

 When a person is looking for a new tattoo, he/she wants to find a person that is able to transform the idea into a permanent design.
 Not all tattoo artists do the same things, they are always specialized in some particular styles.

-Moreover, it is always better when customer and artist speak the same language.
+Moreover, it is always better when customers and artists speak the same language.
 They can communicate properly and share ideas, feelings, etc.
 We live in a world where immigration is a common thing, we have around people coming from all over the world and language is not always the same (or at the same level).
 This is something that I experienced directly, as an Italian living in Sweden.
 Also, we live in a society where it is easy to move from one city to another, but also from one country to another: it happens often that customers are willing to travel just to have the tattoo done by a specific person.

 There are two big websites that have a great database for tattoo artists: [Tattodoo](https://www.tattoodo.com/) and [Inkstinct](https://inkstinct.co/).
 They have very rich search options, but they are missing the language thing and they are too confusing.
 They don’t go straight to the point as my website wants to do.

-According to an article appeared on [Medium](https://medium.com/daliaresearch/who-has-the-most-tattoos-its-not-who-you-d-expect-1d5ffff660f8), the average person nowadays that has tattoo is a person with high education, with a good income, that lives in a urban area.
+According to an article that appeared on [Medium](https://medium.com/daliaresearch/who-has-the-most-tattoos-its-not-who-you-d-expect-1d5ffff660f8), the average person nowadays that has a tattoo is a person with high education, with a good income, that lives in an urban area.
-The idea of the tattooed person which is an “outsider” is no more actual and I think that the design of the website should reflect this aspect.
+The idea of the tattooed person as an “outsider” is no longer actual and I think that the design of the website should reflect this aspect.
 It should be intuitive, modern and with a strong personality.
 That also should convey an idea of credibility and reliability.
 The user (customer) can contact the tattoo artist in many ways: with a phone call, with an email, connecting through Facebook or Instagram.